dmore/NimSyscallPacker-red-packer-assembly-PE-or-shellcode-into-binary-loader-x33fcon/README.md

 # NimSyscallPacker / Loader

 For some this might be self explanatory - but please don't upload the resulting payloads to VirusTotal or similar services.
 This will in the worst case lead to many signatures for the packed binaries and makes the tool useless.
-Use https://antiscan.me/ instead.
+Use https://kleenscan.com/ or alternatives instead.

 This Packer can be used to pack any C# Assembly, PE-File or Shellcode into a Nim binary.
 It will encrypt the target payload, build the corresponding Nim source code according to the given arguments and compiles it to an Nim binary.